 The new pieces look quite nice, suiting the Classics style nicely.
 The breastplate has a raised edge, just like the bracers, belt, and the bands on the upper arms, and the feathers are emphatically a design element and not something biological.
 She's got a short brown ponytail falling out from under her helmet, which itself is sculpted with techy details that run over the top and meet the visor.
 There are large bumps over her ears, and since the visor is solid, you can't see her eyes.

 more closely to the vehicles they're identified with, the Horsemen have incorporated design elements from the rides into the figures.
 In Sherrilyn's case, that means a winged blue symbol on her breastplate, with yellow lightning bolts that reference stickers on the original.
 She's armed with a double-gun patterned after weapons that were only ever on the side of the model, not the real toy, and protects herself with a shield that looks like one of the Attak Trak's tank treads.

 Since he's wearing a hood, it really feels like Ditztroyer could have gotten away with reusing Preternian Disguise He-Man's head, but nope!
 This is new!
 He's painted with solid black eyes, which is a little creepy, but not in an evil way - more of a "dispassionate ghost" way.
-Considering Eternia has a race of blue people, we can probably declare that Ditztroyer is a Gar.
+Considering Eternia has a race of blue people, we were (half) right to predict that Ditztroyer would be a Gar.

 One of the other design changes is the addition of a big black piece of armor on his chest (the art was just orange) - it's actually one of the features designed to reference the Roton.
 That goofy-ass vehicle had a goofy-ass face on the front of it,